geoffreyangus/cs106r/notes/variables/variables.md

 ```

 Here, `cs106r_sentence`, `email_domain`, and `jersey_number` are all examples of strings.
 Notice that we can store a number as a string.

-Let's try an exercise to see some of properties unique to strings:

-<iframe frameborder="0" width="100%" height="600px" src="integer divided by a string and add two strings together"></iframe>

 ### Booleans